 In an effort to better utilize project funding and maintain project schedules, programming of funding for CTFP under the sequential approach has been revised.
-In general, to program grants for Step Two (right-of-way or construction phases), a project must either have:
+In general, to program grants for Step Two (ROW or construction phases), a project must either have:

-- 1. Project-level approval for environmental clearance (CEQA) for M2 programs, (NEPA and CEQA for federally funded programs), or; - 2.
+- 1. Project-level approval for environmental clearance, California Environmental Quality Act (CEQA), for M2 programs, (National Environmental Policy Act (NEPA) and CEQA for federally funded programs), or; - 2.
 Exempt (categorically or statutorily) under CEQA and/or NEPA (as applicable).

-OCTA will not consider any projects for funding for right-of-way and construction without final adopted project level environmental clearance documentation at the time of application.
+OCTA will not consider any projects for funding for ROW and construction without final adopted project level environmental clearance documentation at the time of application.